Columbus 18-year-old arrested for attempted murder - NewsBreak

 Court docs: Daycare shooting suspect was going to make it a 'murder suicide'

-INDIANAPOLIS — An Indianapolis man facing charges after a deadly shooting that left a mother dead after dropping off her kids at daycare had planned to kill her, court documents detail.
-Orlando Mitchell faces charges in connection with the deadly Sept.
-16 shooting of Krystal Walton.
-She was shot...
+An Indianapolis man facing charges after a deadly shooting that left a mother dead after dropping off her kids at daycare had planned to kill her, court documents detail. https://fox59.com/news/indycrime/court-docs-daycare-shooting-suspect-was-going-to-make-it-a-murder-suicide/

 WISH-TV